fredwu/amaze_hands/README.md

 Amaze Hands is an amazing tool developed for analysing Kanban board cards, in a similar fashion to poker [hands](http://en.wikipedia.org/wiki/Glossary_of_poker_terms#hand) analysis.

-Developed exclusively for the amazing Pricing squad in Group Platform at [REA](http://www.rea-group.com/).
+Developed initially for the amazing Pricing squad in Group Platform at [REA](http://www.rea-group.com/), and now being used by the Pricing, Customers and Products squads.

 ## Why?